Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Unit commitment nearest neighbor classification

 Before describing the prediction phase, we first need to set a distance measure for quantifying similarity for choosing nearest neighbors.
 For that, we define a feature function: a mapping from the original inputs $x$ to a vector where $D_{\text{d.a}}(x) \in \mathbb{R}^{24\times n_b}$ is a 24-hour demand forecast for the $n_b$ buses; $W_{\text{d.a}}(x) \in \mathbb{R}^{24\times n_w}$ is a 24-hour wind generation forecast for the $n_w$ wind generators; and $\text{top}_{\text{d.a}}(x) \in \{0,1\}^{n_l}$ is a daily network topology of the $n_l$ transmission lines: element $i$ in $\text{top}_{\text{d.a}}$ is $0$ if line $i$ is offline, and $1$ otherwise.
 The three variables above are flattened and concatenated to form a single column.

-Using on this representation, we measure the distance $d(x,x')$ between two UC daily conditions $x,x'$ via the $\xi$-weighted $L_2$-norm of their feature difference:
+Using this representation, we measure the distance $d(x,x')$ between two UC daily conditions $x,x'$ via the $\xi$-weighted $L_2$-norm of their feature difference:

 The weights $\xi$ are used for expressing the importance of different entries in choosing the nearest neighbor.
-In our simulations the $\xi_i$s multiplying the entries of $\text{top}_{\text{d.a}}$ are chosen to be $100$, whereas the rest are set to $1$.
-This choice came from our belief of higher importance of network's topology than forecast values of demand and wind generation.
-In addition, $\xi$ is used for scaling different units, e.g., for the binary values obtained for differences in $\text{top}_{\text{d.a}}$, compared to the values in [MW] obtained for differences in $D_{\text{d.a}}^{\text{cs}},~W_{\text{d.a}}^{\text{cs}}$.
-Further research in the field of feature selection and \emph{metric learning} \cite{bellet2013survey} is anticipated by the authors for optimizing the method.
+In our simulations, the $\xi_i$s multiplying the entries of $\text{top}_{\text{d.a}}$ are chosen to be $100$, whereas the rest are set to $1$.
+This choice reflects our belief that in terms of similarity, network topology is more relevant than demand and wind forecast.
+In addition, $\xi$ is used for scaling different units, i.e., for comparing binary values stemming from $\text{top}_{\text{d.a}}$ and [MW] values stemming from $D_{\text{d.a}}^{\text{cs}},~W_{\text{d.a}}^{\text{cs}}$.
+Further research in the field of feature selection and \emph{metric learning} \cite{bellet2013survey} is anticipated by the authors in this context.